jingtaozhan/disentangled-retriever/README.md

 :-------------------------:|:-------------------------:
 <img src="./figures/dr-modeling.png" height="80%">  | <img src="./figures/ddr-modeling.png" height="80%">

 The idea of DDR can date back to classic retrieval models in the pre-dense-retrieval era.
-Take BM25 as an example.
-It utilizes the same formula for estimating relevance scores across domains but measures word importance with corpus-specific IDF values.
+BM25 utilizes the same formula for estimating relevance scores across domains but measures word importance with corpus-specific IDF values.
 However, it does not exist in DR where the abilities of relevance estimation and domain modeling are jointly learned during training and entangled within the model parameters.